DAM Champ: Jason Gould

 DAM champ: Someone who supports finding, setting up, or maintaining a digital asset management system (DAM).
 There is a wide variety in DAM champions, who come from positions in production, creative, management, IT, and marketing.

 What is your role in supporting and organizing digital asset management?

 My role deals closely with creative operations efficiency rather than tactical digital asset management.
 Within the creative department, we have a DAM team to manage all of our assets, and my role is to make sure that the DAM system is optimized to support the operations of the creative floor.
 We want to make sure we get the right assets to the creative team to expose the right products across all channels in the most efficient, productive, and cost-efficient manner.

-We consider both photography assets and copy assets as part of what we put inside our DAM system.
+We consider both photography assets and copy assets as part of what we put into our DAM system.
 We want to be able to expose all of the correct product information and imagery across the web and in our catalogs and retail stores.

 Explain a little more about how you interact with digital assets in your average workday?

 The DAM team that I work with is largely responsible for receiving the raw photography assets back from our photo shoots, then doing the metadata tagging of those assets, working with a third party to do the touchups and color corrections, and then making the assets available to the creative floor.
 That’s basically the DAM function in a nutshell.
 We also want to be able to trace where those assets are being used across all channels to help us understand which assets are being the most productive.

 How did you find out about DAM systems as a way to deal with your DAM protocols there, and why is that important?

 It stems from the need to manage the creative content.
 If you look at just content management as a principle itself, you have to be able to have all of your digital media in a place where you know what you have, you know where and when you’ve used it, you know how often you’ve used it, and you want to make it searchable and findable by your entire community.
 So that’s really the basic principle of why you would have a DAM system.